The Organize 365 Story – Part 1

 I love learning and I love teaching.
 I earned an education degree in college, and have experience with many different kinds of educational environments.
 I have taken all of my knowledge and experience about the skills required to be a good teacher, and I have poured them into Organize 365 so that I can teach YOU the skills you need to be an organized person and live an organized life.

-Bonus: In Podcast Episode 307, I share how I use different teaching methods throughout Organize 365 to ensure my teaching meets the needs of different kinds of learners.
+Bonus: In Podcast Episode 307, Learning Organizational Skills – Edgar Dale’s Cone of Experience, I share how I use different teaching methods throughout Organize 365 to ensure my teaching meets the needs of different kinds of learners.

 In teaching the skills of organizing both in person and as an online teacher, I have discovered that each person needs to grow her own organizing muscles.
 Organizational success comes from increasing your mental strength (changing your mindset) and from growing your physical strength and stamina.

 I am a functional organizer.
-I have always wanted to be a Pinterest perfect magazine worthy organizer.
+I have always wanted to be a Pinterest-perfect magazine-worthy organizer.
 I started out organizing without the time, money, or resources to make things beautiful in the way that social media tells us we should be.
 My life had been moving so fast, it ran me over.
-I had to climb out of disorganization and debt in order to get my own home and life back on track.
+I had to climb out of disorganization and debt to get my own home and life back on track.

-Organize 365 offers a transformational journey to organization wrapped in grace.
+5. Organize 365 offers a transformational journey to an organization wrapped in grace.

-Bonus: We have created the Sunday Basket Certified Workshop Organizers to be local support for you if that’s what you need to be successful.
-The certification was created because I knew that some people would need in person instruction.
-Sometimes you may just need the in person support that these women provide.
+Bonus: We have created the Paper Solution Certified Workshop Organizers to be local support for you if that’s what you need to be successful.
+The certification was created because I knew that some people would need in-person instruction.
+Sometimes you may just need the in-person support that these women provide.
 The directory has a list of certified folks in your area and the organizers will share their events and classes here.